jylisadoney/is-204/README.md

-# POLS 235 library session
+# Political science 235 library session

 Jekyll repository for the "POLS 235 library session" at the University of Idaho Library.